Samsung/ONE/docs/runtime/transfer_learning.md

 For more information about feature extraction and fine tuning, please refer to [transfer learning tutorial](https://www.tensorflow.org/tutorials/images/transfer_learning).

 ## Convert tflite model to circle model
-In the moment of writing, the `circle+` format is developed so it will the other possibility to handle model training.
+In the moment of writing, the `circle+` format is developed but it will the other possibility to handle model training.
-Note that `one-import` can be found in the installaion directory (determined by `-DCMAKE_INSTALL_PREFIX` cmake flag which can be added to `./nnfw configure` command).
+Note that `one-import` can be found in the installation directory (determined by `-DCMAKE_INSTALL_PREFIX` cmake flag which can be added to `./nnfw configure` command).
 ```bash
 one-import tflite -i customized_mobilenetv2.tflite -o customized_mobilenetv2.circle
 ```

 ## Run training
 Let's train the model using `onert_train`.
 In this case we want to test only 2 last layers: `Mean` and `FullyConnected` (created from `GlobalAveragePooling2D` and `Dense` in TensorFlow).
 Note that the other possibility is using `circle+` capabilities.
+The crucial here is proper choosing value of `num_of_trainable_ops` to achieve tradeoff between training time and accuracy.
+It determines how many operations from the back of the graph will be trained.
+In our case, these are additionally added `Dense` with `Relu` activation, `GlobalAveragePooling` and some previous operations.

 ```bash
 onert_train \
 --modelfile customized_mobilenetv2.circle \